chrisdotgrubb/calcifer-project1/README.md

 # **Battleship**

-## Battleship is a two player game, where you try to sink your opponent's ships before losing all of yours.
+## Battleship is a two-player game, where you try to sink your opponent's ships before losing all of yours.

 ### **Getting started**
 [Click here to play!](https://chrisdotgrubb.github.io/calcifer-project1/)